stephen-bunn/prompt-toolkit-action-completer/docs/source/getting-started.rst

 .. warning::
    A fairly big caveat of parameter completion for ``None`` source inputs, is that we don't support values containing spaces as properly handled inputs by the user.
-   Values containing spaces are very difficult to distinguish from upcomming parameters.
+   Values containing spaces are very difficult to distinguish from upcoming parameters.
-   We do support the ability for users to esacape spaces to include them in their parameter input.
+   We do support the ability for users to escape spaces to include them in their parameter input.

    .. code-block:: bash